Agent Definition Guide: Creating Custom Agents

 /agent

-command to start a new conversation - Select "Frontend Development Expert" from the agent list
+command to view available agents - Select "FRONTEND_EXPERT" from the list

 Every agent definition file follows this structure: